Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Common food allergens are gluten and wheat, dairy, eggs, soy, peanuts, and citrus.
 Eliminate these foods for at least ten days and then reintroduce one of these foods into the diet every two days.
 Reintroducing an offending food will typically produce a more severe or recognizable sign/symptom than before, allowing for easy identification of a food allergy or intolerance.7

 In addition to toothbrushes, foods like nuts, chips, and other sharp snack foods can damage healthy tissues and cause canker sores or disrupt the healing process of existing sores.
-Be careful when eating these foods and if dealing with an active canker sore, consider avoiding altogether.
+Be careful when eating these foods, and if dealing with an active canker sore, consider avoiding them altogether.

 Sodium lauryl sulfate (SLS) is a common detergent added to toothpaste to create a foaming action when we brush our teeth.
 SLS can irritate the lining of the mouth and cause canker sores.8 Most major toothpaste brands use SLS.
 Fortunately, there are natural toothpaste options that are SLS-free.

-A warm salt water rinse for canker sores is a time-honored home remedy.
+A warm saltwater rinse for canker sores is a time-honored home remedy.
 It works wonders.
-The warm saltwater coagulates the lesion and also has analgesic properties.
+The warm saltwater coagulates the lesion and also has soothing properties.
 Combine a teaspoon of sea salt with four ounces of warm water.
 Swish the solution in the mouth for 30 seconds, then spit it out.
-Can be done up to three times a day until complete healing occurs.
+It can be done up to three times a day until normal oral comfort is restored.

-For immediately healing canker sores, DGL (deglycyrrhizinated licorice) is a great option.
-This unique licorice extract has shown significant healing effects on canker sores.
-In one study, 15 of 20 subjects with canker sores experienced 50 to 75% improvement within one day, followed by complete healing of the ulcers by the third day.
-Chew one or two 380 mg chewable tablets of DGL twenty minutes before meals.
+DGL (deglycyrrhizinated licorice) is a special extract of licorice where the compound glycyrrhetinic acid is removed to avoid any issue with increasing blood pressure.
+DGL contains flavonoid compounds that can help soothe the lining of the mouth and the rest of the gastrointestinal tract.
+DGL has been shown to significantly support the comfort and integrity of the oral lining.
+In one study, 15 of 20 subjects with canker sores experienced 50 to 75% improvement within one day, followed by improved oral comfort by the third day.
+Chew one or two chewable tablets of DGL twenty minutes before meals.

-Ancient people worldwide long favored the aloe vera plant for its healing properties.
-Aloe vera gel contains nutrients and phytochemicals that promote healing and much-needed tissue nourishment.
-Mix one ounce of Aloe Vera 100% Gel and 2.5 ounces (a shot) of water and swish in mouth for one minute and can be swallowed.
-Do this approach up to three times a day until complete healing occurs.
+Ancient people worldwide long favored the aloe vera plant for its soothing properties.
+Aloe vera gel contains nutrients and phytochemicals, and much-needed tissue nourishment.
+Mix one ounce of Aloe Vera 100% Gel and 2.5 ounces (a shot) of water, and swish in the mouth for one minute, and it can be swallowed.
+Do this approach up to three times a day.

 Takeaway

 An occasional canker sore may result from trauma, and that trauma sometimes occurs completely unnoticed.
-A warm salt water rinse may be the simplest and best approach in that circumstance.
-However, in people with recurrent canker sores, every one of these eight recommendations may be necessary for preventing future occurrences or speeding up the healing process in a current canker sore.
+A warm saltwater rinse may be the simplest and best approach in that circumstance.
+However, in people with recurrent canker sores, each of these recommendations may be necessary to support long-term oral health and maintain comfort during periodic outbreaks.

 References: